isomerpages/enterprisesg-sac-old/README.md

 Most of the pages follow the Isomerpages leftnav-page-content template layout.
 More details for editing each page can be viewed in the official [Isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

-### Editing Training Services - Recent Courses / Workshops / Seminars Page
+### Editing 'Training Services - Recent Courses / Workshops / Seminars' Page
 The 'Recent Courses / Workshops / Seminars' page contains a table listing the date and title of the latest training courses.
 Each entry in the 'title' column is linked to a course details page that can be edited by editing the corresponding file in the newsroom/courses/_posts folder.
 New courses can be added by creating a new file in that folder (see the [Isomer documentation on creating a new post](https://isomer.gov.sg/documentation/resources/creating-a-new-post/) for more details).

 The link below the table links to a full list of the training courses(i.e. all the files in the newsroom/courses/_posts folder).

 <a name="edit-resources"></a>
-## Editing Content of Resources Pages
+## Editing the Content of Resources Pages

 The resources.md file lists the type of Isomerpages layout template used for the 'Resources' navigation/overview page, the title and the page url link that will appear in the user's Web browser.
 The collection_name displays the top name in the left navigation section of each subsequent 'Resources' sub-link page in the collection.
 The breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website, like this: